Topological paramagnetic excitons of localized f electrons on the honeycomb lattice: CEF states on the honeycomb lattice, singlet-singlet and singlet doublet models

-To devise suitably general models for both cases in the following sections we start from two basic observations on the honeycomb structure: Firstly the center $2^\text{nd}$ neighbor bonds (A-A, B-B) is not an inversion center.
-Therefore in addition to symmetric exchange asymmetric Dzyaloshinski-Moriya (DM) exchange between $2^\text{nd}$ neighbors (dashed lines in Fig.~\ref{fig:honeycomb}) may be present.
-Secondly when the 2D honeycomb lattice is placed into a 3D crystal the chemical environment of the basis atoms A, B may be different.
-Therefore CEF potentials (multiplet splittings) and interactions on the A, B sublattices may also be generally different.
+To devise suitably general models for both cases in the following sections we start from two basic observations on the honeycomb structure: Firstly the center of $2^\text{nd}$ neighbor bonds (A-A, B-B) is not an inversion center.
+Therefore in addition to symmetric exchange asymmetric Dzyaloshinski-Moriya (DM) exchange between $2^\text{nd}$ neighbors (dashed lines in Fig.~\ref{fig:honeycomb}) may be present. {\blue Secondly although the bond center of $1^\text{st}$ neighbours are inversion centers meaning that A,B sublattices are equivalent, this can be removed when the 2D honeycomb lattice is placed into a 3D crystal where the chemical environment of the basis atoms A, B between the honeycomb layers may be different.
+This could be achieved by sandwiching the f-electron honeycomb layer between nonmagnetic honeycomb layers with different chemical occupations of A,B known, e.g., from unconventional honeycomb superconductors \cite{kudo:18}.
+Using such 3D layered structure with local inversion symmetry breaking on the f- honeycomb sites} their CEF potentials (multiplet splittings) and interactions on the A, B sublattices may also be generally different.
 This possibility should be incorporated in both models.
-It means that inversion symmetry with respect to center of $1^\text{st}$ neighbor A-B bonds and hexagon centers is also broken.
-Such models have also been investigated for FM ordered honeycomb lattice~\cite{kim:22}.
+It means that inversion symmetry with respect to center of $1^\text{st}$ neighbor A-B bonds and hexagon centers is also broken. {\blue We stress that such full 2D inversion symmetry breaking in honeycomb models has already been proposed and investigated before for the FM {\it ordered} honeycomb lattice~\cite{kim:22}}.